 Projects must be honest and clearly presented.

-Projects can’t fundraise for charity, offer financial incentives, or involve prohibited items.
+Projects can’t fundraise for charity, offer equity, or involve prohibited items.

 We’re all in favor of charity and investment, but they’re not permitted on Kickstarter.
-Projects can’t promise to donate funds raised to a charity or cause, and they can’t offer financial incentives like equity or repayment.
+Projects can’t promise to donate funds raised to a charity or cause, and they can’t offer incentives like equity, revenue sharing, or investment opportunities.
 We also can’t allow any of these prohibited things.

 These rules don’t cover every possible use of Kickstarter, but they explain our purpose and perspective.